Controlling Energy Costs in a Commercial Building

 Figure 2.1

-Figure 2.2 - Summer daily Demand in large office building
+Figure 2.2 - Summer daily Demand in large office building with central cooling

 Lighting typically lifts Demand level fairly equally throughout a day but HVAC causes electrical Demand to go up and down on hot days, as Figure 2 shows.
 The variability happens for two main reasons, (1) HVAC systems are staged to match cooling output to cooling need and (2) small changes in airflow have a large effect on energy use.